typsy-dev/documentation/ContentApi.md

 ### Request
 Required
- - identifier: The Typsy identifier for the lesson returned in the list courses api call
+ - identifier: The Typsy identifier for the lesson returned in the list lessons api call

 ### Response
 Returns an Lesson object.